Rudra-build/uk-grade-mscs-usa/README.md

 - Gives a competitiveness score for Top 10 / Top 25 / Top 50 programs
 - Suggests practical next steps to strengthen your profile

-This is not an official conversion tool — just a realistic guide based on common grading interpretations and typical expectations.
+This is not an official conversion tool.
+Just a realistic guide based on common grading interpretations and typical expectations.

 ---